 Why?

-- I found myself spending time drawing sketches of code that is new to me to.
+I wrote it for two reasons.- I found myself spending time drawing sketches of code that is new to me to.
 Understanding how a type is linked to other types and visualising that helps me get a better understanding of the whole solution.

 - Working with legacy code is challenging and the architecture is seldom as clean and organised as what it was originally intended to be.
 Trying to write automated tests across legacy code is hard and can be time consuming.
 Visually understanding how many dependencies a type has and how tight or strong those dependencies are helps me strategize and estimate writing tests for legacy code.